What Does it Take to Be a Weatherization Installer or Technician?

 - Explain energy conservation measures, such as the use of low flow showerheads and energy-efficient lighting.

-When polled, Weatherization Installers and Technicians say the following skills are most frequently used in their jobs:
+Weatherization Installers and Technicians state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.